-Advanced BioMatrix's collagen solution, PureCol[®], is approximately 3 mg/mL, pH 2, available in 100 mL volume, and produced by aseptic processing.
-PureCol[®] is about 97% Type I collagen with the remainder being comprised of Type III collagen.
-PureCol[®] contains a high monomer content as judged by gel permeation chromatography.
+Advanced BioMatrix's human collagen solution, VitroCol[TM], is approximately 3 mg/mL, pH 2, and produced by aseptic processing.
+VitroCol[TM] is about 97% Type I collagen with the remainder being comprised of Type III collagen.
+VitroCol[TM] contains a high monomer content as judged by gel permeation chromatography.

-Type I collagen is a major structural component of skin. bone, tendon, and other fibrous connective tissues, and differs from other collagens by its low lysine hydroxylation and low carbohydrate composition.
+Type I collagen is a major structural component of skin, bone, tendon, and other fibrous connective tissues, and differs from other collagens by its low lysine hydroxylation and low carbohydrate composition.
 Although a number of types of collagen have been identified, all are composed of molecules containing three polypeptide chains arranged in a triple helical conformation.
 Slight differences in the primary structure (amino acid sequence) establish differences between the types.
-The amino acid sequence of the primary structure is mainly a repeating motif with glycine in every third position with proline or 4-hydroxyproline frequently preceding the glycine residue.
-1,2 Type I collagen is a heterotrimer composed of two $\alpha 1(I)$ chains and one $\alpha 2(I)$ chain, which spontaneously form a triple helix scaffold at neutral pH and 37°C.
+The amino acid sequence of the primary structure is mainly a repeating motif with glycine in every third position with proline or 4-hydroxyproline frequently preceding the glycine residue.^{1,2} Type I collagen is a heterotrimer composed of two α 1(I) chains and one $\alpha 2(I)$ chain, which spontaneously form a triple helix scaffold at neutral pH and 37°C.